 Taxable income is calculated by adding other income, then deducting RRSP contributions, other eligible deductions, and the first additional CPP contribution to find the amount that is taxed federally and provincially.

-After calculating federal and provincial taxes, along with CPP and EI deductions, these amounts are subtracted from your gross income to get your annual net pay.
-Once you have your annual net pay, divide it by the number of pay periods to find your take-home pay for each period.
+After calculating federal and provincial taxes, along with CPP, CPP2 where applicable, and EI deductions, these amounts are subtracted from your gross income to get your annual take-home pay.
+Once you have your MB annual take-home pay, divide it by the number of pay periods to find your take-home pay for each period.

 Note: Manitoba’s Health and Post-Secondary Education Tax Levy is a payroll tax for employers.
 It is not taken from an employee’s earnings and should not be considered as a personal withholding in this Manitoba income tax calculator.